-Sanitising with Spa Chlor (Chlorine Kit)
+Sanitizing with Spa Chlor (Chlorine Kit)

-SPACHLOR comes in granular form in a 1KG tub.
-It needs to be sprinkled directly into the water on a regular basis to ensure bacteria-free water.
+SPACHLOR generally comes in granular form.
+It needs to be added into the water on a regular basis to ensure bacteria-free water.

-As some sanitising systems (ozone & U.V) strip out the part that the test strip picks up on for Total & Free Chlorine, you may end up with blank results.
-To combat this we can follow a simple routine to ensure there is enough sanitiser present at all times to provide effective sanitisation:
+As some sanitizing systems (ozone & U.V) strip out the part that the test strip picks up on for Total & Free Chlorine, you may end up with blank results.
+To combat this we can follow a simple routine to ensure there is enough sanitizer present at all times to provide effective sanitisation:

-USAGE ADD SPACHLOR AFTER USE:

-Spa Unused No, unless water is cloudy or smells then add 3 tsp and run jets.

-1-2 Bathers Add 2 tsp after use, run pumps.

-3-4 Bathers Add 2-3 tsp after use, run pumps.

-5+ Bathers Add 2-4 tsp after use, run pumps.
+USAGE SWIM ZONE SPA ZONE Unused No, unless water is cloudy or smells foul then consider a shock dose.
+No, unless water is cloudy or smells foul then consider a shock dose.
+1-2 Bathers Add 40g after use, run pumps.
+Add 3tsp after use, run pumps.
+3-4 Bathers Add 60g after use, run pumps.
+Add 4tsp after use, run pumps.
+5+ Bathers Add 80g after use, run pumps.
+Add 5tsp after use, run pumps.

 It can be difficult to gauge the sanitiser requirements for users as there are a lot of variables at play.
-Two bathers showering before use compared with two users jumping in straight after exercising will introduce completely different amounts of bacteria and/or organic residues in to the water.
+For example, two bathers showering before use compared with two users jumping in straight after exercising will introduce completely different amounts of bacteria and/or organic residues into the water.

-You may find that there is plenty of chlorine available in the spa pool when following the above chart.
-If this is the case you can lower the dosage slowly by half a tsp until you notice a change in the condition of the water.
-If you are not seeing satisfactory disinfection following the above chart, increase the dosage by half tsp until you see better results.
+You may find that there is plenty of chlorine available in the swim spa when following the above chart.
+If this is the case you can lower the dosage slowly until you notice a negative change in the condition of the water.
+If you are not seeing satisfactory disinfection following the chart above, increase the dosage until you see improvements in water quality.

-When adding large amounts (4 tsp +) please add to a bucket of spa water first to dilute the sanitiser, then pour into the spa pool.
-Do not add large quantities of chlorine directly into the spa pool.
+Please add product to a bucket of water first to dilute the sanitiser, then pour into the swim spa.
+Do not add large quantities of any chemical directly into the water with out mixing it first.